cravenhoff/switch_maven_bootcamp/classes/interesting_quirks_js.md

 * Invoked functions are called and executed only when the parenthesis sign in included.
 If the function is called without the parenthesis, it does not execute, meaning JavaScript will not run the block of code within the curly braces.
 * Referenced functions occur when the a function is called without the parenthesis.
 When JavaScript encounters this, it will reference, basically copy the contents of the function and pass it into the variable calling it.

+#### Passing Values Vs. Passing References into Functions
+* Functions can receive parameters as either values or references.
+This depends on two key things:
+  1. **Atomic or Composite Values, and**
+  2. **Method of Function Calling**